 Exempt income.
-If you're a nonresident alien and all your income is exempt from withholding, write "Exempt" on line 1.
+If you're a nonresident alien and all your income is exempt from withholding, write Exempt on line 1.

 Exempt income from a treaty.
-If a treaty exempts a portion of your income from withholding, complete federal Form 8233 to claim your treaty benefits, and complete the Idaho W-4 to withhold on income that's not exempt by your treaty.
+If a treaty exempts a portion of your income from withholding, complete federal Form 8233 to claim your treaty benefits, and complete this ID W-4 to withhold on income that your treaty doesn't exempt.